arif-athabasca/caresyncrx/docs/authentication-and-security.md

 - **TokenUtil**: Service for generating and verifying JWT tokens
 - **Middleware**: NextJS middleware for route protection
 - **API Routes**: Endpoints for login, logout, refresh, and verification
+- **TwoFactorAuthService**: Service for managing 2FA setup and verification

 #### Storage Strategy